‘Merry Christmas!’ and ‘incidental phonics’

 So, what is incidental phonics?

-It is now accepted that because the English Alphabetic Code is so complex (44 sounds spelled by 175 different letter combinations) we should teach it in a Systematic, Synthetic Phonics way.
-That is with clear scaffolding which includes a logical sequence and scope.
+It is now accepted that because the English Alphabetic Code is so complex (44 sounds spelled by 175 different letter combinations) we should teach it in a systematic, synthetic phonics way.
+That is, with clear scaffolding which includes a logical sequence and scope.
 This means that at the early stages of learning to read, children will encounter words with spellings they have not yet been taught.
 When we come across these words, we can teach them incidentally, as they crop up.
 This often happens in the context of topic work when certain vocabulary is important and needs to be introduced.
-These are useful teaching opportunities when words present themselves as the word ‘Christmas’ during the winter festive season.
+These are useful teaching opportunities when words present themselves, as the word ‘Christmas’ does during the winter festive season.
 As it is omnipresent, why not teach students how to read and spell this word?

 BUT

-In order to teach phonics incidentally we have to place the systematic phonics as a foundation so that the ‘incidental’ is just an added building block onto the solid construction already built.
+In order to teach phonics incidentally, we have to put in place systematic phonics as a foundation so that the ‘incidental’ words are just an added building block onto the solid construction already built.

 What is the construction?